carlosarnau/Automated-builds-CI-CD/docs/index.md

 <p>&nbsp;</p>

-## Automatic builds and notifications:
+## Automatic builds and notifications
 If you enable email or web notifications for GitHub Actions, you'll receive a notification when any workflow runs that you've triggered have completed.
 The notification will include the workflow run's status (including successful, failed, neutral, and canceled runs).
 You can also choose to receive a notification only when a workflow run has failed.
 For more information about enabling or disabling notifications, see "About notifications."
 GitHub allows us to change our notification settings and manage our subscriptions.
 To do that we have to:
 1. Click into the bell icon.